-How to Clear the Terminal Command History – Clearing typed commands from terminal history.
-By default, up to the last 500 command lines a user types in the terminal window are saved into a hidden .bash_history file.
-The previously typed commands can be readily accessed by using the up and down arrow keys.
-This makes it easy to retrieve and reuse your recently used commands.
+In Linux, by default, up to the last 500 command lines a user types in the terminal window are saved into a hidden .bash_history file.
+The previously typed commands can be readily accessed or searched and viewed by using the up and down arrow keys on your keyboard.
+This makes it really easy to retrieve and reuse your recently used commands.

-However, maybe you want to clear the terminal command history list and start fresh?

-This simple tutorial explains the process of viewing and then optionally clearing the terminal history also known as bash command history.
+However, maybe you want to delete or clear that terminal command history and start fresh?
+The following segment explains the process of viewing and then optionally deleting, clearing, or removing the terminal history; also known as bash command history.

-Steps to Clear the Terminal Command History
+Steps to Clear Terminal History

 - Repeat the process if necessary for each user account.